 Legal custody is a parent’s right to make decisions about religion, medical treatment, educational opportunities, and extracurricular activities for their child.
 One parent may have ‘sole’ legal custody, which gives them the right to make the final decisions on crucial matters relating to their child.
 If the parents’ share’ legal guardianship, known as joint custody, both parties must agree on any significant decisions affecting their child.

 In Hartford, if one parent has sole legal custody and wants their child to be raised in a particular religious faith, that parent may enroll the child in religious schooling and activities without the other parent’s consent.
 When parents have joint legal custody, both must agree on the decision before the child can participate.
-A seasoned local attorney can explain the essential differences between sole and joint legal custody.
+A seasoned attorney in Hartford can explain the essential differences between sole and joint legal child custody.

 Physical custody determines where a child lives on a day-to-day basis.
 If a minor lives primarily with one parent, that parent is said to have ‘primary physical custody’ of the child, and the other parent has visitation.
 Alternatively, both parties may have shared physical custody, resulting in the child having almost equal time with each parent.
 Although Connecticut courts generally prefer shared custody, primary custody may be awarded to one parent if it is in the child’s best interests.